mrbean-233/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 - Build a private NAT Network.
 - Configure network connectivity for Kali Linux.
 - Assign a consistent IP address to the Kali VM.
-- Test network connectivity and DNS resolution.
+- Verify network connectivity and DNS resolution.
 - Create a clean VM snapshot for quick recovery.